Kuala Lumpur with Kids: A Curated Guide to Family-Friendly Experiences

 Aquaria KLCC

-An oceanarium in the center of Kuala Lumpur.
+An oceanarium located right in the heart of Kuala Lumpur.

 KLCC Swimming Pool

-The park is located right behind the Petronas Towers in the heart of KL.
+The park is conveniently located just behind the iconic Petronas Towers, in the heart of KL.

 Berjaya Times Square